All Things Fall Apart

 All Things Fall Apart is a 2011 American direct-to-video drama film directed by Mario Van Peebles and starring Curtis "50 Cent" Jackson, Ray Liotta, Mario Van Peebles, and Lynn Whitfield.
 It was filmed in Michigan and premiered at the Miami International Film Festival.

 Plot

 Deon, a skilled college running back, falls ill from a genetic disease just when he is about to go realize his dreams and advance to the NFL, a professional American Football league.
 Though idolized for his athletic ability, Deon shares the glory on and off of the football field.
 His mother Bee is incredibly proud and his younger brother Sean understandably jealous.
 Eric, Deon's stepfather, sees the football star as a winning lottery ticket.
 Deon's doctor, Dr. Brintall, informs him that he can't play football again, but there is always hope.
 While fighting cancer, Deon seeks to finish what he started.
-In the end, while at a catering party, he runs towards the football field just like the good old times and raises his arms, pretending that he has scored a touchdown, as the screen fades white and the credits roll.
+In the end, while at a catering party, he runs towards the football field just like the good old times and raises his arms, pretending that he has scored a touchdown.